DevExpress-Examples/XAF_Security_E4908/XPO/ASP.NetCore/Blazor.ServerSide/Readme.md

   - **ASP.NET and web development**
   - **.NET Core cross-platform development**
 - [.NET SDK 5.0+](https://dotnet.microsoft.com/download/dotnet-core)
-- [Download and run our Unified Component Installer](https://www.devexpress.com/Products/Try/) or add [NuGet feed URL](https://docs.devexpress.com/GeneralInformation/116042/installation/install-devexpress-controls-using-nuget-packages/obtain-your-nuget-feed-url) to Visual Studio nuget feeds.
+- Download and run the [Unified Component Installer](https://www.devexpress.com/Products/Try/) or add [NuGet feed URL](https://docs.devexpress.com/GeneralInformation/116042/installation/install-devexpress-controls-using-nuget-packages/obtain-your-nuget-feed-url) to Visual Studio NuGet feeds.

-  - *We recommend that you select all products when you run the DevExpress installer.
+  *We recommend that you select all products when you run the DevExpress installer.
 It will register local NuGet package sources and item / project templates required for these tutorials.
 You can uninstall unnecessary components later.*

-***
+> **NOTE**
+>

-> **!NOTE:** If you have a pre-release version of our components, for example, provided with the hotfix, you also have a pre-release version of NuGet packages.
+> If you have a pre-release version of our components, for example, provided with the hotfix, you also have a pre-release version of NuGet packages.
 These packages will not be restored automatically and you need to update them manually as described in the [Updating Packages](https://docs.devexpress.com/GeneralInformation/118420/Installation/Install-DevExpress-Controls-Using-NuGet-Packages/Updating-Packages) article using the [Include prerelease](https://docs.microsoft.com/en-us/nuget/create-packages/prerelease-packages#installing-and-updating-pre-release-packages) option.

-***

 > If you wish to create a Blazor project with our Blazor Components from scratch, follow the [Create a New Blazor Application](https://docs.devexpress.com/Blazor/401057/getting-started/create-a-new-application) article.

 ---

-# Detailed description of the example

 ## Step 1.
 Configure the Blazor Application

 For detailed information about the ASP.NET Core application configuration, see [official Microsoft documentation](https://docs.microsoft.com/en-us/aspnet/core/blazor/get-started?view=aspnetcore-3.1&tabs=visual-studio).

-Configure the Blazor Application in the `ConfigureServices` and `Configure` methods of [Startup.cs](Startup.cs):
+Configure the Blazor application in the `ConfigureServices` and `Configure` methods of [Startup.cs](Startup.cs):

 ```csharp
 public void ConfigureServices(IServiceCollection services) {